Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

           "versionPolicyName": "client"
         },
     ```

     Here you also need to replace the `packageName`, `projectFolder` into your own services'.

     ---
     **NOTE**

     About the `versionPolicyName`, if the library you are working on is for data-plane, then it should be `client`, if the library you are working on is for control plane, then it should be `mgmt`.

     ---

 1. **run autorest to generate the SDK**

     Now you can run this command in swagger folder you just created.

     ```shell
     autorest --typescript ./README.md
     ```

-    After this finishes, you will see the generated code in src folder which are in the same level with the swagger folder.
+    After this finishes, you will see the generated code in `${PROJECT_ROOT_FOLDER}/src` folder .
+1. **add a rollup.config.js file under `${PROJECT_ROOT_FOLDER}` folder**
+   You need to add a rollup.config.js file and put the following content into it.
+    ```javascript
+    import { makeConfig } from "@azure/dev-tool/shared-config/rollup";

+    export default makeConfig(require("./package.json"));
+    ```
     After that, you can get a workable package, and run the following commands to get a artifact if you like.

     ```shell
     rush update
     rush build -t <your-package-name>
     cd <your-sdk-folder>
     rushx pack
     ```

     But we still need to add some tests for it.

 # How to write test for RLC

 In order to release it, we need to add some tests for it to make sure we are delivering high quality packages. but before we add the test, we need to manual change a few things to make the test framework works.

 1. **update package.json file**
     Currently the generated will skip the actual test step. you should change it to make sure it works.
     First, change the `scripts` section from

     ~~~
         "test": "echo \"Error: no test specified\" && exit 1", "test:node": "echo skipped",
         "test:browser": "echo skipped",
+        "build:node": "echo skipped",
+        "build:browser": "echo skipped",
+        "build:test": "echo skipped",
         "unit-test": "echo skipped",
         "unit-test:node": "echo skipped",
         "unit-test:browser": "echo skipped",